-As more and more citizens are choosing to live, work and play in sustainable communities, mass timber is playing a significant role in the new built environment.
-As producers of mass timber, we directly support the new eco-system through using cross laminated timber in buildings throughout North America.
+As more and more people choose to live, work and play in sustainable communities, mass timber is playing a significant role in the new built environment.
+As producers of mass timber, we directly support this new eco-system.
 We align with the United Nations’ Sustainable Development Goals framework and Principles of Responsible Investment for buildings around the globe.
-Through our products and services, we support our customers in meeting their green building certifications.
-We prioritize end-to-end Environmental, Social and Governance principles at every stage of your building project through fiber sourcing from sustainable forests, environmental best practices at our manufacturing plants and the production of carbon sequestering CLT.
-Through our industry certifications, we can verify the environmental performance and impact of our products.
+Through our products and services, we support our customers in meeting green building certifications.

 • Mass timber best practices